URBREATH/15-minutes-city/README.md

 ---

 ## **Outputs:**
 The output is a hexagon vector layer (clipped if a clipping polygon is provided) in EPSG:3857.
-Both formats include travel times for each service category, the average travel time, and the overall_max index:
+Both formats include walking times for each service category, the average walking time, and the overall_max index:
 - **CSV**
 - **GPKG file**
 ---